for students entering in 2014

 Truman offers both automatic and competitive scholarships to qualifying transfer students.
-These merit-based scholarships are renewable with a 3.25 Truman GPA and service obligation.
-The application for admission also serves as the scholarship application; therefore, students wishing to be considered for competitive scholarships must apply for admission and be accepted by April 1 for fall enrollment and by November 1 for spring enrollment.
+These merit-based scholarships are renewable with a 3.25 Truman GPA and scholarship service requirement.
+The application for admission also serves as the scholarship application; therefore, students wishing to be considered for competitive scholarships must apply for admission and be accepted by March 15 for fall enrollment and by November 1 for spring enrollment.
+Transcripts received after the 1st day of classes will not be considered for scholarship review.

 - Transfer Scholarships - Automatic